 At Florentine Gothic Hall, you’ll find amazing works of religious theme.

 If you’re looking for a hostel in Florence that’s near the Duomo, you’ll never go wrong with the Academy Hostel.
-It is few minutes walk to the Santa Maria del Fiore, aka, the Duomo, the city’s most famous landmark The train station is less than 10 minutes walk from here.
+It is a few minute’s walk to the Santa Maria del Fiore, aka, the Duomo, the city’s most famous landmark The train station is less than 10 minutes walk from here.
 The hostel is loved by those who have stayed here.
-It’s clean and fun hostel.
-There are other hostels you can choose from these websites: HostelWorld, and B
+It’s a clean and fun hostel.
+There are other hostels you can choose from these websites: HostelWorld, and Booking.com.